Convex regularization in statistical inverse learning problems: Random angle X-ray tomography

 \subsection{Discretization}

-In order to perform numerical simulation, we now introduce a (fully) discretized version of the Radon transform.
-To this end, we replace the functional space $X$ with $\R^{\Npxl}$ and the sinogram space $Y = L^2(U;\R^{\Ndtc})$ with $\R^{\Ndtc \Nth}$.
-This amounts to limiting the range for the angle variable from the continuous interval $[0,2\pi)$ to a discrete set $U_{\Nth}$ with $\Nth$ elements.
-Therefore, we get the following discrete model:
+In order to perform numerical simulation, we now introduce a fully discretized version of the sampled Radon transform.
+To this end, we replace the functional space $X$ with $\R^{\Npxl}$ and consider the following discrete model: